What is the Home Ownership and Equity Protection Act (HOEPA)?

 What classifies as a high-cost mortgage?

-A high-cost mortgage, as you might suspect, is an expensive one, but HOEPA describes it rather specifically.
-Applying to any loan or credit product “that is secured by the consumer’s principal dwelling,” a high-cost mortgage is one in which the annual percentage rate exceeds the average prime offer rate for a comparable transaction by more than 6.5 percentage points for a first-lien loan (like a primary mortgage) or 8.5 percentage points for a subordinate lien (like a home equity loan).
-The amount of points and fees associated with the mortgage can also cause it to be considered a high-cost mortgage.
+A high-cost mortgage, defined by HOEPA as “any consumer credit transaction that is secured by the consumer’s principal dwelling,” is one in which the annual percentage rate (APR) exceeds the average prime offer rate for a comparable transaction by more than 6.5 percentage points for a first-lien loan (a primary mortgage or refi of a primary mortgage) or 8.5 percentage points for a subordinate lien (like a home equity loan or line of credit).

 HOEPA rules and regulations